This post contains affiliate links.

 - Graco Tranzitions SnugLock – easy seatbelt install anywhere in the world, works for kids ages ~3-12

-- Ride Safer Travel Vest – booster seat alternative perfect for lightweight travel with preschoolers (full review here)
+- Ride Safer Travel Vest – booster seat alternative perfect for lightweight travel with preschoolers on up (full review here)

 - hiflold – folding highback booster seat that fits in an overhead bin (full review here)